HazyResearch/CaffeConTroll/README.md

 A Friendly VM
 -------------

-Probably the easiest way to try it out is using a [VM](http://deepdive.stanford.edu/cdw/vm_page.html) that comes preinstalled have an preinstalled with either MNIST (small and quick) or ImageNet (big and fun).
+Probably the easiest way to try CDW is via a [VM](http://deepdive.stanford.edu/cdw/vm_page.html) that comes preinstalled have an preinstalled with either MNIST (small and quick) or ImageNet (big and fun).
 These VMs run on Amazon, Google Compute, and Azure.

 Installation from Source
 ------------------------